Chuck2023/J296_Final_Project/README.md

-# Minority communities disproportionaley impacted by California's looming Syphilis crisis
+# Intersecting race and sexuality in California's looming Syphilis crisis

 ### *In 2021, 40% of all cases of P&S syphilis were among non-Hispanic Black persons, even though they made up only approximately 18 percent of the US population.
 Further, almost 40% of MSM reported with P&S syphilis were Black.*